 While it’s not much of an issue with a van featuring an official range of almost 200 miles, removing almost half an LCV’s driving range when the official figure is only around 80 miles is far more significant.

-Whilst range can be hit hard by load and weather, many vans will see driving range boosted with regular urban driving.
-The stop-start nature of driving in towns and cities ideally suits an electric vehicle, with plenty of chance to top up the battery with brake energy recuperation, and few chances for a high speed to be maintained.
+The range of electric vans can be hit hard by load and weather, but many vans will see driving range boosted with regular urban driving.
+The stop-start nature of driving in towns and cities ideally suits an electric vehicle, with plenty of chance to top up the battery with brake energy recuperation, and few chances to maintain high speed.